plal99/CoWIN-notifier/README.md

 - You have to create a telegram bot and get the `TELEGRAM_TOKEN` and `USER_ID`. `USER_ID` here is the chat ID.
 [How to make a telegram bot](https://medium.com/@ManHay_Hong/how-to-create-a-telegram-bot-and-send-messages-with-python-4cf314d9fa3e).
 - If you want to make a telegram group and notify all your friends then get the `GROUP_ID`.
 [Get group ID here](https://stackoverflow.com/questions/32423837/telegram-bot-how-to-get-a-group-chat-id)
 - Then create a .env file in this same directory and set `TELEGRAM_TOKEN` and `USER_ID`.
-- If you are in KERALA, all the district IDs are commented in the code.
+- If you are in KERALA, all the district IDs are commented in the code itself.
 So make changes in the `districtCode` and voila!
 - If you are not in KERALA, you have to first get the state code.
 I got the codes by visiting [here](https://cdn-api.co-vin.in/api/v2/admin/location/states).
 The result is printed below so you dont have to.
 ```{
     "states": [